DkGr/virtualface/README.md

-# VirtualID
+# Virtual iD

-VirtualID is a project prototype to create an open-source and encrypted social network with no personal datas violation.
+Virtual iD is a project prototype to create an open-source and encrypted social network with no personal datas violation.
 Encryption/decryption features are powered by OpenPGP.js.

 ## Requirements
-- HTTP server with SSL/TLS
 - Node.js with npm
 - MongoDB server
-- Openfire XMPP server with http-bind and CORS enabled for instant messaging

 ## Working features
 - Basic account Creation